MapStory/Learning/modules/module6.md

 StoryTellers can also request to become Members of your Community Initiative.
 This is simply a way for you to indicate people that are supportive of your Community Initiative and are helping with the work in some way.
 A StoryTeller can request to become a Member by clicking `Join This Initiative` on any Community Initiative page.
 You can accept or reject these requests from the management page for the Community Initiative.

 ![](images/Screen Shot 2019-01-24 at 12.37.20 PM.jpg)\

-### Demonstration

-Now that you've learned how to access and manage a Community Initiative, let's watch an example of a user performing these actions:

-Watch this video.
-VIDEO.

 ### Tasks